Should I publish negative results, or does this ruin my career?

 Frequently asked questions (FAQ)

-How do I get negative results published?
+How to publish negative results

 There is no magic bullet.
 In my personal opinion, you have to find a journal with the best fitting scope and target audience for your study.
 You have to convince the editor that the journal’s readers will profit from learning about these negative results.
 During the review process, you have to convince the editor and the reviewers that this article will prevent other scientists from perfoming useless experiments.